Manoj0223/hiver-support-agen/README.md

 Improvement: introduce hierarchical classification and explicit multi-intent handling.

-15. What Is Misleading About My Headline Number?
+14. What Is Misleading About My Headline Number?

+The headline result is:

+63.5% intent classification accuracy

-The 63.5% accuracy should not be interpreted as production-ready performance.
+This number should not be interpreted as production-ready performance.

-The evaluation set is imbalanced:
+The evaluation set is small and imbalanced:

+Intent	Share
-other: 46.5%
+other	46.5%
-ios_update: 26.5%
+ios_update	26.5%
-battery_charging: 10.0%
+battery_charging	10.0%
-apps: 5.0%
+apps	5.0%
-device_hardware: 5.0%
+device_hardware	5.0%
-apple_services: 2.5%
+apple_services	2.5%
-wifi_connectivity: 2.0%
+wifi_connectivity	2.0%
-account_payment: 1.5%
+account_payment	1.5%
-how_to: 1.0%
+how_to	1.0%

-Therefore, accuracy alone can hide weaknesses in smaller intents.
+Accuracy can therefore hide weaknesses in smaller intents.

-Macro F1 provides a better view of performance across classes, but even Macro F1 should be interpreted cautiously because the evaluation contains only 200 examples and several classes have very small support.
+Macro F1 gives a better view across classes, but it is also uncertain because the evaluation contains only 200 examples and several classes have very small support.

-The largest limitation is therefore not the headline accuracy itself, but the relatively small and imbalanced evaluation set.
+The golden labels were not produced by a fully independent two-reviewer annotation process.
+A subset was manually audited after initial weak labelling.
+This is an important limitation when interpreting the result.

+The historical Twitter dataset also does not represent current Apple support policy or live customer-support traffic.

-16. What I Did Not Build
+15. What I Did Not Build

 To keep the project focused, the following were intentionally not implemented: